 Any person appointed or employed by the holder of an office mentioned in Division 2 of Part 1.

-Any person appointed or employed by a body mentioned in Part 3 or by an instrumentality of which such a body is the governing authority or by the Western Australian Museum constituted under the Museum Act 1969, the Library Board of Western Australia constituted under the Library Board of Western Australia Act 1951, or the Western Australian Alcohol and Drug Authority established under the Alcohol and Drug Authority Act 1974.
+Any person appointed or employed by a body mentioned in Part 3 or by an instrumentality of which such a body is the governing authority or by The Western Australian Museum constituted under the Museum Act 1969, The Library Board of Western Australia constituted under the Library Board of Western Australia Act 1951, or the Western Australian Alcohol and Drug Authority established under the Alcohol and Drug Authority Act 1974.

 Any person who is an employee within the meaning of the Public Sector Management Act 1994 not referred to in a preceding item of this Division.